 First appointment date

 Joseph Said 18 August 2006

 Aurelio Theuma 8 October 2007

 David P. Attard 16 January 2015

 Eugenio Farrugia 1 October 2016

-Paul Muscat (appointed 15 November 2017) 15 November 2017
+Paul Muscat 15 November 2017

 David Stellini (resigned 15 November 2017) 1 December 2004

-Julius Bozzino (resigned 1 October 2016) 8 March 2011
+James Dunbar Cousin 27 February 2018

+Graham Fairclough 27 February 2018

-Joseph Said is an Executive Director of the ultimate controlling shareholder, while David P. Attard, Eugenio Farrugia and Aurelio Theuma are employees of the ultimate controlling shareholder.
+Joseph Said is an Executive Director of the ultimate controlling shareholder, while David P. Attard, Graham Fairclough, Eugenio Farrugia and Aurelio Theuma are employees of the ultimate controlling shareholder.
 These relationships are not considered necessarily conducive to the creation of a conflict of interest such as to jeopardise exercise of these Directors' free judgement.
-David Stellini, and subsequently Paul Muscat, were considered to be an independent Director of the Company and in determining independence or otherwise, the Board has taken into consideration the relevant Code provisions.
+James Dunbar Cousin, and Paul Muscat, are considered to be independent Directors of the Company and in determining independence or otherwise, the Board has taken into consideration the relevant Code provisions.